ivan-hc/AM/README.md

 am -R am
 ```
 NOTE, it is recommended to remove apps first using the `-R` option, and then "AM", since locally installed apps may have a different path than `/opt`, see "[How are apps installed](#how-are-apps-installed)", below.

+**If you are an AppMan user**, `appman` is a portable script, you can simply remove it manually. **If you used AM-INSTALLER**, you simply need to remove the `$HOME/.local/bin/appman` script.
+To remove applications, the same rule as AM, above, applies.
+Their location is the one you indicated in the `$HOME/.config/appman/appman-config` file.

 ------------------------------------------------------------------------
 ### How are apps installed